WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 ## Step 4: Add a search Box

-The list of pages is short for now, however the longer it grows the harder it is to work with.
+The list of pages is short for now; however, the longer it grows, the harder it is to work with.
 WordPress admins typically solves this problem with a search box – let’s implement one, too!

 Let’s start by adding a search field: